Itachi-789/Casino-game/ReadMe.txt

 Winning: The first player to reach or exceed 100 points wins the game.

 How to Play:
-Setup: Clone or download the Pig Game repository to your local machine.
+Setup: Clone or download the Casino Game repository to your local machine.

 Run the Game: Open the terminal or command prompt, navigate to the game directory, and run the game script.